ehn-dcc-development/hcert-trust/hcert_trust_exchange.md

 In addition, there is an _edition_ version number used for publishing updates to the document itself which has no effect on the HCERT, such as correcting spelling, providing clarifications or addressing ambiguities, et cetera.
 Hence, the edition number is not indicated in the HCERT.
 The version numbers are expressed in the title page of the document using a _major.minor.edition_ format, where the three parts are separated by decimal dots.

+## Trust model

+The trust model is based on the ICOA MasterList concept with 1) a number of key simplifications and 2) allowing (as in the WHO proposal) for the use of a HCERT specific set of lists.

+There are two distint trust relations: 1) those between the countries (issuers) that is the concern of this document and 2) those between each country and the verifier applications that that country is using domestically.

+It is assumed that the latter relation; is entirely up to the memberstate to manage; and that there is no need for the verifier (if the country choose so) to take part in the inter-country trust management framework.

+So in general the countries need to have sufficient information to make their own assesment as to the veracity of the signatures of issuers of other countries.
+And once a country has compiled a list if issuers it is willing to trust - it can then focus on just providing an up to date excerpt to their verifier apps.

 ## Certificate trust model

 HCERTs are verified using a Document Signer Certificate (DSC) that holds the public key of the document signer that issued the HCERT.
 A DSC MAY be self issued or signed by a Certificate Signing Certificate Authority (CSCA).
+If the DSC is self issued it MUST also (considered to) be a CSCA Certificate.

 Each Participating Country is REQUIRED to provide a list of valid Document Signing Certificates (DSCs), and keep these lists current.
 This list is called the DSC list.
-All public keys within certificates present on the DSC list is considered valid for validating signatures of HCERTs from that country, regardless of other information in the certificate or whether the DSC is self signed or signed by a CSCA.
+All public keys within certificates present on the DSC list is considered valid for validating signatures of HCERTs from that country, regardless of other information in the certificate.

-Each Participating Country MAY provide a list of one or more CSCA certificates used to sign certificates on the country DSC list.
-Participating countries and their verifiers MAY use the CSCA certificates as an instrument to validate certificates on the DSC list but MUST NOT require a DSC to be signed by a CSCA.
+Each Participating Country MUST provide a list of one or more CSCA certificates used to sign certificates on the country DSC list.
+Participating countries and their verifiers MUST use the CSCA certificates as an instrument to validate certificates.
+This also applies in the case of a self issued DSC - as the latter is also submitted as a CSCA in that case.
+I.e. in the simplest case - the country creates one CSCA/DSC certificatre and simply submits that as bost a DSC and CSCA.

+Any CSCA MUST have a validity of at least 6 month; 24 months recommended

 ### Certificate profile